-Going back in history, the year 1848 was a year of revolution all over Europe.
+Going back in history, 1848 was a year of revolution all over Europe.
 Following the defeat of Napoleon, the Congress of Vienna in 1815 restored power to the previous princes and dukes with the constraint that they should become constitutional.
 The 38 German States were bound together in a Confederation and represented in a Bundestag (Federal Assembly) that met in Frankfurt under the presidency of the Austrian Emperor.

-The revolutions that broke out in 1848 in most German states were violent with bloodshed as in Berlin (Prussia), Vienna (Austria), or Dresden (Saxony).
+The revolutions that broke out in 1848 in most German states were violent with bloodshed, as in Berlin (Prussia), Vienna (Austria), or Dresden (Saxony).
 Although the rulers eventually managed to quell the uprisings, they nevertheless were shocked and consented to the universal election of a Nationalversammlung in all German territories.
 This National Assembly likewise met in Frankfurt.

 A federal intervention army soon came to grips with the Danes on land who, however, remained masters of the seas blocking the German harbors.
 The Confederation had no navy.